Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Introduction

-Clearly, to maximize the guaranteed exponents obtained by the universal decoder of \cite{universal_minimax_erasure}, the maximal $0\leq \xi \leq 1$ such that the above holds is of interest.
+Clearly, to maximize the guaranteed exponents obtained by the universal decoder of \cite{universal_minimax_erasure}, the maximal $\xi\in\pp{0,1}$ such that the above holds is of interest.
 This maximal fraction is the central quantity of this paper and will be denoted henceforth by $\xi^*(R,T)$.
-If, for example, $\xi^*(R,T)$ is strictly less than unity, then it means that there is a major difference between universal ordinary decoding and universal erasure/list decoding: while for the former, it is well known that optimum random coding error exponents are universally achievable (at least for some classes of channels and certain random coding distributions), in the latter, when the erasure/list options are available, this may no longer be the case.
+If, for example, $\xi^*(R,T)$ is strictly less than unity, then it means that there is a major difference between universal ordinary decoding and universal erasure/list decoding: while for the former, it is well known that optimum random coding error exponents are universally achievable (at least for some classes of channels and certain random coding distributions), in the latter, when the erasure/list options are available, this may no longer be the case\footnote{We could have similarly required that the universal decoder would achieve an undetected error exponent of $\hat{E}_2(R,T,\theta)\geq \tilde{\xi}\cdot E_2(R,T,\theta)$ for all $\theta\in\Theta$, and some $\tilde{\xi}\in(0,1]$.
+While the numerical value of the maximal achievable $\tilde{\xi}$, say $\tilde{\xi}^*(R,T,\theta)$, will be different from $\xi^*(R,T,\theta)$, the main conclusions of the paper will not change.
+Specifically, $\xi^*(R,T,\theta)<1$ if and only if $\tilde{\xi}^*(R,T,\theta)<1$.}.
 In \cite{universal_minimax_erasure}, Merhav and Feder invoked Gallager's bounding techniques to analyze the exponential behavior of upper bounds on the probabilities $\calE_1$ and $\calE_2$.
 Accordingly, a single-letter expression for a lower bound to $\xi^*(R,T)$ was obtained, which we denote henceforth by $\xi_L(R,T)$.
-Since $\xi_L(R,T)$ was merely a lower bound, the question of achievability of Forney's erasure/list exponents was not fully settled in \cite{universal_minimax_erasure}.
+Since $\xi_L(R,T)$ was merely a lower bound, the question of achievability of Forney's erasure/list exponents was not fully settled in \cite{universal_minimax_erasure}\footnote{Note that universality in the weak sense in \cite{Moulin_universal_erasure} does not guarantee that $\xi^*(R,T)$ is larger than zero because this weak criterion only considers the worst case channels.
+A universal decoder in the stronger sense in \cite{Moulin_universal_erasure} does imply that $\xi^*(R,T)=1$, but, as previously mentioned, such universality was proved only for a restricted families of channels.}.